Often, it takes intense persecution to reveal the genuineness of a person’s heart.

 Such is the case with the example of these three men.

-In the midst of a culture that worshiped any and everything but the one true and living God, Daniel, and his Hebrew companions walked in divine favor.
+In a culture that worshiped any and everything but the one true and living God, Daniel, and his Hebrew companions walked in divine favor.

 Nebuchadnezzar, the narcissist, was in power.
 He was so full of himself that he commissioned a giant statue.
-This was a structure made by the hands of men for the purpose of idolatry.
+That was a structure made by the hands of men for idolatry.

 This colossal statue was most likely made in the likeness of Nebuchadnezzar.
 Either that or one of his favorite demonic idols.
 Regardless, the objects of man’s hands are never to be worshipped.

 And these three knew better than to bow down.
 Shadrach, Meshach, and Abed-Nego were men of noble character.
 It’s worth noting that Daniel 3 does not mention them originating a civil protest or organizing a demonstration.
 They simply chose not to participate in the worship of a madman’s idol.

 When persecution comes because of their lack of participation, it only reveals the genuineness of their character.
 Take note of three characteristics of these three men.